“When I was looking for colleges I wanted to be near or in Boston because that is where I saw plenty of opportunities within the IT field.”

 Families may also elect to break up the cost of the entire year into installments using the Tuition Management Services (TMS) payment plan.
 For a nominal enrollment fee, payments may be made for the entire year on an interest-free, 12 or 10 month payment plan.
 There is a $55 enrollment fee for both the 12 and 10 month plans.
 Twelve month plans begin on May 1 and end on April 1.
 The 10 month plan begins on July 1 and ends on April 1.
 We also offer a single semester plan for an enrollment fee of $35 in which half the yearly cost is paid to TMS in five installments.
 The Fall semester plan also begins on July 1 and ends on November 1.
 The Spring semester plan would begin on December 1 and end on April 1.
 For information about how to enroll in either plan, please contact TMS by clicking on this link or you can contact them by telephone phone at (888) 216-4258.

 Curry College partners with Tuition Management Systems (TMS) to process checking and savings transactions and to accept credit/debit card payments online.
 TMS accepts American Express, Discover, MasterCard and VISA cards.
-There is no charge for this service.
-You may make payments at www.afford.com/curry.
+You may make payments at www.curry.afford.com/paynow.
+PLEASE NOTE: Effective June 1, 2016 credit and debit card transactions will have a service fee applied.
+A transfer payment from a bank checking or savings account will not incur a service fee.

 If you prefer to pay Curry directly, you can visit our office during regular business hours to pay with cash or mail your personal or official check to our address.
 We are available to assist you and answer any questions you have at 617-333-2354 or firstname.lastname@example.org.